General Purchase Questions:

 Q: My new monitors are 27” and my desk stand only holds 24” monitors, what are my options?

 A: The new desk stands come with telescoping wings which allow up to three 27” monitors on a triple stand.
-Since your stand does not have telescoping wings already you can purchase them here: CLICK HERE to purchase Telescoping Wings, which will give you an extra 5" extension on each side allowing for 27" monitors.
+Since your stand does not have telescoping wings already you can purchase them by sending us an e-mail us email@example.com.

 Q: My monitors are larger than 27” what stand will work for me?